-The simplest way to know which type you fall under is to check the wear patterns of your shoe.
-For an underpronator or supinator, the outside of one’s running shoes will have the most wear.
+The simplest way to know which type you fall into is to check the wear patterns of your shoe.
+For an under-pronator or supinator, the outer edge of your shoe’s heel will have the most wear.
 You will notice a minor outward tilt if you put the shoes on a flat surface.

 On the other hand, if you see an S-shape pattern running from the big toe to the outer heel of your treads, you can consider yourself a neutral runner.
 There will be no noticeable tilt either inward or outward if you place the shoe on a level area.

 Lastly, if you notice more wear on the inside of the heel and under the ball of your foot, then you are an over-pronator, and your shoes will have an inward tilt viewed from an even surface.

 Which Type of Runners Will Need a Pair of Stability Running Shoes?

 From the three, it is the over-pronator who is best suited to get a pair of stability running shoes.
 But that depends on the extent of the over-pronation.
 If it is mild to moderate, then stability running shoes are the way to go.
 If it is excessive, then the runner might want to look at maximum support trainers.

 The neutral runner, on the other hand, needs neutral running trainers.
 Because one’s running stance is considered ideal, there is nothing to correct.
 If the runner is still building muscle strength, then some cushioning or support can provide comfort.
 However, some runners of this type who prefer the feel of more ground contact can go for natural running shoes.